tobegit3hub/hotpatch/README.md

 hotpatch::RegisterFunction("add_func", reinterpret_cast<void*>(add_func));
 ```

-Then we can get and set the values in any time while the programing is running.
-It is usable for debuging or changing the logic of your programs without re-compiling and restarting the processes.
+Then we can get and set the values in any time while the program is running.
+It is meaningful for debuging and changing the logic of your programs without re-compiling and restarting the process.

 ```
 hotpatch -p $PID var get string user_name